OmowunmiOni/DSA-Documentation/README.md

 This is where I started my portfolio building while taking data analysis classes with the Incubator hub.

-I have learnt quite a number of things ranging from Ms Excel to SQL, portfolio building and now to my Power BI.
+I have learnt quite a number of things ranging from Ms Excel to SQL, portfolio building and now to Power BI.

 ## Project Topic: Data Analysis Fundamentals